You can search all of these databases together by clicking the title of one of them and then following the instructions below.

 The vertical toolbar on the right side of the page gives you options for what to do with the article.
 There are icons to:

 Some databases include the full text of the articles described in the them.
-However, most databases do not.
-When the database does not have the full text of an article, you should see a yellow Find It button like the one above.
+However, many databases do not.
+When the database does not have the full text of an article, you should see a Find It button like the one above.

-Clicking this button will search through other databases that Miami subscribes to looking for the full text.
-If a different database has it, you will see a link to it on the new tab that opens.
+Clicking this button runs a search through other databases that Miami subscribes to looking for the full text.
+A new tab will open with availability info: